yancharkin/games_nebula_mylib_scripts/README.md

 # Scripts for ['Games Nebula'](https://github.com/yancharkin/games_nebula) (non-GOG games)

-Minimal installation script should download and unpack (or install) game and contain game name on last (commented) line.
+Minimal installation script should download and unpack (or install) game and contain game name on the last (commented) line.
 It's possible to use any utilities, but I wrote few function that I find optimal for the task.

 #### Environment variables that already set by 'Games Nebula':
 - **$DOWNLOAD_DIR** - absolute path to download directory